 - i.e. typically one person designated as the lead of the project

 If a user must leave a project or reaches the end of their position, their data can be transferred to other users within a project.
-This can be done within a project by using the lefthand admin toolbar.
-Simply select ‘transfer sample units’, then indicate the user from the project to whom you would like to transfer the collect records.
+This can be done within a project through the "Users" tab.
+Simply select ‘Transfer’ for the user that will be removed from the project, then indicate the user from the project to whom you would like to transfer the unsubmitted sample units.
 Users can also be removed from a project on this page.
-If a user still has active collect records on their “collecting” page, be sure to transfer records prior to removing them from the project.
+If a user still has unsubmitted sample units on their “collecting” page, be sure to transfer records prior to removing them from the project.

-There are two ways to add new management to a project after it is created:
+There are two ways to add management regimes to a project:

 MERMAID is committed to working collectively as a community of researchers and reef managers to use the power of data to make faster, better decisions.
 Coral reef monitoring data is collected with the intent of advancing coral reef science and improving management.
 We recognize the large effort to collect data and your sense of ownership.
 While not required, we hope you choose to make your data available to fuel new discoveries and inform conservation solutions.

 Choosing a data policy for your project determines how much of your project’s data can be shared with other users to facilitate global collaboration and understanding of coral reef health via future global dashboard features in MERMAID.
-It can be chosen for fish belt data and for benthic data, which can have different levels of sharing.
+It can be chosen independently for different survey methods, so that fish and benthic data can have different levels of sharing.
 Your data policy level can be changed at any time after creating a project.